Bira/octopus-carnival/_drafts/hells-rebels-05-part-2.md

 This is another current noble house, so it's very easy to find.
 It also used to be one of Thrune's supporters, but its head Geoff Tanessen is having second thoughts after seeing how bad Barzilai was for the city and its economy.
-So yeah, he's in team Bolsoregrets now.
+So yeah, he's a Repentant Centrist.

 Unfortunately Geoff is a bit wary to make his change of heart known, because most of his social circles are still very pro-Thrune and his twin sons in